KyberNetwork/developer-portal/docs/api-kybernetwork.md

 <br />

 ### `getUserCapInWei`
 Get the user's exchange limit in ETH based on whether user has been KYC'd or not.
+Currently not enforced.
 ___
 function __getUserCapInWei__(address user) public view returns (uint)
 | Parameter | Type    | Description    |